jdstubler/jdstubler.github.io/_posts/2022-02-15-copying-is-good.md

-# Why you should copy other people
+# Why should you copy other content creators?

 Copying other people’s content is bad right?
 I would argue that it depends on how you do it.